Mountainous Landscape with a Bridge and Four Horsemen: Painting

 The painting is in de Momper's typical style, and showcases the less realistic and more imaginary landscape art of his circle.
 Many Flemish landscapists painted in a more imaginary and apparently old-fashioned style to please the commissioners, as those kind of paintings sold for much higher prices.

-In the background, there stands a mountain peak virtually melting into the sky.
-In the foreground, on the bottom right, four horsemen and a dog are running from a bridge down a mountain trail.
+In the background stands a mountain peak virtually melting into the sky.
+In the foreground, on bottom right, four horsemen and a dog are running from a bridge down a mountain trail.
 The leading horseman is blowing his horn.

 The painting is part of a series housed at the Louvre, including two other paintings by de Momper.
-These paintings come from the French royal collection; they were probably part of the collection of Louis XIV, although they are mentioned for the first time in the royal inventories from 1733.
+These paintings come from the French royal collection; they were probably part of the collection of Louis XIV (r.
+1643 to 1715), although they are mentioned for the first time in the royal inventories from 1733.
 The painting was kept in Fontainebleau from 1840 until at least 1929.